imjaya03/rx_storage_utils/README.md

 1. **Initialize Early**: Call `initStorage()` before your app rendering starts
 2. **Use Strong Types**: Always use properly typed converters (toRawData/fromRawData)
+3. **Handle Null Values**: Always check for null in onInitialLoadFromDb, especially on first run
+4. **Use Default Values**: Provide defaultValue parameter for a better first-run experience
-3. **Error Handling**: Add try/catch blocks in your converters for resilience
+5. **Error Handling**: Add try/catch blocks in your converters for resilience
-4. **Debug First**: Enable debug mode during development with `setDebugMode(true)`
+6. **Debug First**: Enable debug mode during development with `setDebugMode(true)`
-5. **Key Naming**: Use consistent, descriptive key names with potential for namespacing
+7. **Key Naming**: Use consistent, descriptive key names with potential for namespacing
-6. **Minimal Updates**: Only modify the values that actually change to minimize storage writes
+8. **Minimal Updates**: Only modify the values that actually change to minimize storage writes

 ## Troubleshooting

+- **Null Values**: If onInitialLoadFromDb receives null, the key likely doesn't exist yet.
+Use defaultValue or handle null appropriately.
 - If you experience update loops, check your `onUpdate` handlers for code that might modify the same value
 - For slow performance, consider using `trackTiming: true` to identify bottlenecks
 - Clear problematic keys using `clearKey()` if data becomes corrupted